shaunhey/rfm69-elster/README.md

 Elster EngergyAxis Receiver using PlatformIO/Arduino with the Adafruit Feather M0 RFM69

 ## History
 I've been using this code to monitor my water meter readings for about a year.
-I had been sitting on the code in hopes to clean it up before publishing to Github, but rather than continuing to procrastinate, I've decided to publish it as-is in the hopes that it might help someone else.
+I had been sitting on the code, planning to clean it up before publishing to Github, but rather than continuing to procrastinate, I've decided to publish it as-is in the hopes that it might help someone else.

 This project came after I had worked on ea_receiver for a while, and decided that it would be better to use a single low powered device than multiple rtlsdr dongles and lots of CPU power.
 The Adafruit Feather series devices are great, and I've found the RFM69 easy to work with.